 A bustling place in the winter, the arena hosts hockey and figure skating.
 For more information on the Claresholm Skating Club, please visit their website HERE.
 Upstairs in the mezzanine, various activities and classes are held.
 In the summer, it is the location of lacrosse practices and games, as well as the weekly Farmer’s Market on Wednesdays.
-The Arena staff now accepts emails for booking the space at email@example.com and continue to receive phone messages at (403) 625-2595.
+The Arena staff now accepts emails for booking the space at firstname.lastname@example.org and continue to receive phone messages at (403) 625-2595.
 Please feel free to contact them, or stop by for a visit ~ there is almost always something going on!
-Free public skating is Fridays from 6:30 to 7:45pm.
-(This may be altered due to weekend hockey tournaments.
-Please watch the newspaper and the electronic sign for updates.)
+Last day for Arena Ice is Friday, March 21st, 2014.
+See you in the fall!

 This wonderful facility features a 5-lane, 25 metre pool, graduated entry (handicap accessible), 30-person hot tub, diving board, Tarzan rope, and many toys!
 The pool is located at the south entry of the Claresholm Centre for Mental Health & Addictions.
 Call (403) 625-3071 for swim times or (403) 625-2172 to speak to a member of the staff.
 Check HERE for updated schedules!
 You can also contact them by email at email@example.com.

 This campground offers full service camping, with hook-ups for water and sewer.
 A new shower building was recently built and offers change room areas, showers, and a camp kitchen for picnics.
 Horseshoe pits, ball diamonds, a new playground and the Spray Park are also located at this location.
 Free wifi is now available as well!
-Please contact the campground office at (403) 625-2751 or by email at email@example.com to book a spot.
-The campground is closed for the season as of October 15, 2013.
-See you next spring!
+Please contact the campground office at (403) 625-2751 or by email at firstname.lastname@example.org to book a spot.
+The campground will open for the season on Thursday, May 1st, 2014.

 This 18-hole golf course is a gem!
 The original nine holes in Claresholm were opened in 1978, and the new nine opened in June 2005.
 The back nine is a Les Furber design, with water in play for 12 of 18 holes.
 The rates are reasonable and the scenery is beautiful.
 Be sure to check it out on your way through Claresholm!
 You can visit their new webite HERE.
-A copy of their scorecard is available HERE. **Golf course is closed for the season as of Monday, October 21st, 2013.
+A copy of their scorecard is available HERE. **Golf course is open for the season as of Friday, April 4th, 2014.
 Contact the pro shop at (403) 625-3500 if you require more information.
-For the golf club’s Fall 2013 Newsletter, please click HERE.

 Opened in the summer of 2008, the spray park is located at the north-east side of Centennial Park Campground and is a great place to be on a hot day!
 Bring a lunch and enjoy the day!
 The park opens at 10am and closes at 7pm from Canada Day to Labour Day.
 Weather permitting, the park may be open earlier in the summer and close later.
 This park became a reality due to lots of hard work by volunteers from the Claresholm Parks Society.
-Spray park is now closed for the season as of Wednesday, September 11, 2013.
-See you next spring!
+Spray park will open for the season once the threat of frost has passed.
+Watch for updates!

 The Town does have some walking paths available that we hope to develop further in the future.
 On the west side of Town, there is a walking path along 8th Street, and also through Centennial Park past the Spray Park.